shuangsong0110/LDER/README.md

 `unzip LD.zip`

+:exclamation: NOTE: Please keep the download path the SAME with that used in function `runLDER`.

-## Estimation of heritability and inflation factor
+## :rocket: Estimation of heritability and inflation factor
 The main funcion can be run with:

 ```r